“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 I miss him in every action and every inaction.

-He may be dead, but he is still alive to me.
+He may be gone, but he is still alive to me.

 I don’t believe I will ever get used to this,